 Regulation of Trade in Specimens included in Appendix III

-Article is tagged with import
+Article is tagged with export

 (f) (f) "Export" and "import" mean, in their respective connotations, the movement of a chemical from one Party to another Party, but exclude mere transit operations;